DEA Form 222 Digital Validation

 public_key = serialization.load_pem_public_key(public_key_pem.encode())

-signature = bytes.fromhex(signature_b64)
+signature = bytes.fromhex(signature_hex)

-# Deterministic hash of the canonicalized payload
+# Deterministic hash of the canonicalized order payload

 payload_digest = hashlib.sha256(payload_bytes).digest()